 - If you wait more than 60 days, you could lose all the stolen money

-Note: You may have additional protection if your ATM/debit card has the VISA or MasterCard logo on it.
+Note: You may have additional protection if your ATM/debit card has the VISA logo on it.
 In most instances your liability for unauthorized use is $50 per card, no matter how much time has elapsed since the discovery of the loss or theft.

 If you discover a fraudulent transaction, call your financial institution immediately, then follow up with a letter that explains your dispute.
 Send it certified mail, return receipt requested, and keep a copy of the letter for your records.